bouwe77/bouwe77.github.io/content/blog/simplifying-frontend-development-with-temba/simplifying-frontend-development-with-temba.md

   - "APIs"
 ---

+> Disclaimer: This post was created and refined by AI from a voice recording I made about Temba.
+I’ve polished it myself, but the style is a bit different from how I usually write.

 As a frontend developer, you're often focused on crafting the perfect client-side experience.
 Whether you're working with React, Vue, Svelte, or any other framework, sometimes the last thing you want to deal with is setting up a backend.
 Maybe you're experimenting with an app idea, learning a new frontend technology, or just need a place to store data temporarily.
 That's where my project, [Temba][temba], comes into play.

 ### What is Temba?